dendriel/config-creator-front/README.md

 ## TODO

-- Create a page to list items from collections;
 - Improve list border formatting when inside templates;
 - Add export/generate project configuration feature
   - Async lambda that generates the JSON configuration